About the Journal

 Given the Journal's themes of interest and focus, submitted materials may be published in the following sections: Articles, Thematic Dossiers, Bibliographic Essays, Speeches and Debates, Interviews, Reviews and Document Collection.
 Specific guidelines for each section can be found in the “Article Submission” tab.

-This journal offers free and immediate access to its content, in line with the goal of making scientific knowledge freely available to the public.
+This journal offers free and immediate access to its content, pursuing the goal of making scientific knowledge freely available to the public.

-There is no fee for submission, evaluation and publication of materials.
+There is no fee for submission, review, and publication of materials.

 Manuscripts previously deposited in recognized preprint servers such as Scielo Preprints, ScoArXiv, HAL, Zenodo and university repositories (example: University of Brasília/UnB repository) are accepted for publication.